NYU Langone Health: NYU Grossman School of Medicine

 When NYU Grossman School of Medicine was founded in 1841, its precursor, the Medical College of New York University, had an inaugural class of 239 students.

 In 2007, Robert I. Grossman, a neuroradiologist who had served as chair of NYU Langone Health's Department of Radiology since 2001, was appointed the Dean of NYU School of Medicine and CEO of NYU Medical Center, as they were then named.
 In 2019, the School was renamed NYU Grossman School of Medicine in honor of his leadership achievements.
 In 2010, Grossman introduced Curriculum for the 21st Century (C21), the most significant reform in medical education since the 1910 Flexner Report.
 C21 addresses the evolving demands of medical practice by merging basic and clinical science, immersing students in patient care from day one.

 In 2013, NYU Grossman School of Medicine became the first nationally ranked medical school to introduce a Three-Year MD Program, providing select students a direct pathway into any NYU Langone Health residency programs.
 As the length of post-graduate medical education increases, the accelerated program is designed to ease the financial burden of medical school and launch medical careers one year earlier than traditional four-year programs.

 In 2018, the school became the first in the nation to provide full-tuition scholarships to all matriculated students to reduce the growing burden of medical- educational debt.
-In 2019, NYU Langone Health expanded its medical student training when it launched NYU Long Island School of Medicine, a joint venture between New York University and NYU Langone Health.
+In 2019, NYU Langone Health expanded its medical student training when it launched NYU Grossman Long Island School of Medicine, a joint venture between New York University and NYU Langone Health.
 The school provides full-tuition scholarships and offers an accelerated three-year M.D. program that focuses on primary care.

-In 2025, Alec C. Kimmelman, a physician and researcher, was appointed Dean of NYU Grossman School of Medicine and the 16th CEO of NYU Langone Health.
+In 2025, Alec C. Kimmelman, a physician and researcher, was appointed Dean of NYU Grossman School of Medicine and CEO of NYU Langone Health.

 NYU Grossman School of Medicine has 29 academic departments in the clinical and basic sciences.
 In addition to the medical degree, students can also earn a dual M.D./master's degree.
 Medical students, residents, and fellows at NYU Grossman School of Medicine receive much of their clinical training at NYC Health + Hospitals/Bellevue.
 The school also maintains affiliations with several other hospitals, including the VA New York Harbor Healthcare System, NYC Health + Hospitals/Gouverneur in Manhattan, and NYC Health + Hospitals/Woodhull in Brooklyn.